 You can read the latest External Examiner report for your programme, and the University's response to it.
-See: <http://go.bath.ac.uk/external-examiners-reports>

-The External Examiners for your programme are: Prof Judit Kormos, Professor, Lancaster University Dr Richard Badger, Senior Lecturer, University of Leeds
+See: <http://go.bath.ac.uk/external-examiners-reports>.
+The External Examiner for your programme is: Professor John Spenser, Professor of Bioorganic Chemistry, University of Sussex.